-We are providing these proxy materials in connection with the solicitation by the board of directors of MACOM Technology Solutions Holdings, Inc., a Delaware corporation (the "Company," "MACOM," "we," "us" or "our"), of proxies to be voted at our 2022 Annual Meeting of Stockholders (the "Annual Meeting") and at any adjournment or postponement of the Annual Meeting.
-In accordance with rules of the Securities and Exchange Commission (the "SEC"), on or about January 14, 2022, we sent a Notice of Internet Availability of Proxy Materials and provided access to our proxy materials over the Internet to the holders of record and beneficial owners of our common stock as of the close of business on January 6, 2022 (the "Record Date").
+We are providing these proxy materials in connection with the solicitation by the board of directors of MACOM Technology Solutions Holdings, Inc., a Delaware corporation (the "Company," "MACOM," "we," "us" or "our"), of proxies to be voted at our 2023 Annual Meeting of Stockholders (the "Annual Meeting") and at any adjournment or postponement of the Annual Meeting.
+In accordance with rules of the Securities and Exchange Commission (the "SEC"), on or about January 17, 2023, we sent a Notice of Internet Availability of Proxy Materials and provided access to our proxy materials over the Internet to the holders of record and beneficial owners of our common stock as of the close of business on January 5, 2023 (the "Record Date").

-The Annual Meeting will be held at the Holiday Inn Express, 8 Independence Drive, Chelmsford, Massachusetts 01824, on Thursday, March 3, 2022 at 3:00 p.m.
+The Annual Meeting will be held at the Holiday Inn Express, 8 Independence Drive, Chelmsford, Massachusetts 01824, on Thursday, March 2, 2023 at 3:00 p.m.
 (Eastern Time).
-Due to the ongoing public health impact of the COVID-19 pandemic, it could become necessary to change the date, time, location or means of holding the Annual Meeting.
-If any such change is made, we will announce the change in advance, and details regarding how to participate will be filed as additional proxy materials.